 - 1 cup (240ml) milk

 - 1 cup (240ml) heavy cream

 - 1 tsp vanilla extract

 - 1 cup (200g) granulated sugar

 - 1/4 cup (60ml) bourbon

-- Whisk together the milk, cream, eggs, sugar and vanilla.
-Pour over top of the bread and chocolate.
+- Whisk together the milk, cream, eggs, sugar, and vanilla.
+Pour over the top of the bread and chocolate.
 Using a rubber spatula, press down on the bread to make sure all is soaked into the egg mixture.
 Cover and let sit in the fridge for 30 minutes.

 - When ready to bake, preheat oven to 350F.
 Bake for 35-40 minutes or until set.
 Let cool while making the sauce.

 - Slowly and carefully stir in the bourbon.
-CAUTION; the sauce will bubble up, so add in the bourbon a little at a time.
+CAUTION; the sauce might bubble up, so add in the bourbon a little at a time.
 Serve warm.